Current Graduate Students

-Michelle N. Harris is a doctoral student at Georgia State University in the Department of Criminal Justice and Criminology.
-She holds a B.A. in psychology and criminal justice from the University of Arkansas and a M.S. in criminal justice and criminology from Georgia State University.
-Her research interests include substance abuse prevention, criminal justice and mental illness, mental illness and violence and victimization experiences, and criminological theory.
+Travis C. Chafin is a doctoral student at Georgia State University in the Department of Criminal Justice and Criminology.
+Travis holds a B.S. in psychology from Kennesaw State University.
+He will complete his M.S. in criminal justice and criminology Fall of 2020 while beginning his doctoral studies.
+His research interests include psychological traits of offenders and victims along with developmental theory.

 Dominic Parrott: Current Students

 Jessica L. Grom received a Bachelor of Arts in Psychology and in International Politics (National Security Option) from The Pennsylvania State University and a Master’s of Science in Psychology from Villanova University.
 Her Master’s thesis was completed under the direction of Dr. Erica Slotter and investigated whether self-control and attachment anxiety predicted intimate partner violence and displaced aggression.
 She is currently a doctoral student in Clinical Psychology at Georgia State University.
 Her research interests include identifying risk and protective factors for alcohol-facilitated intimate partner violence.